The Power of

 Knocking.

-I lost my mother at two and a half years old.
-I have spent thirty years knocking.
-I have never stopped telling people what I found.
+I lost my mother at two years old, and never knew my father.
+I have spent thirty years knocking, and I have not stopped telling people what I found.

 See Speaking Programs Read My Story